superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/services.rst

   This service requires DoctrinePHPCRBundle to be installed and configured.

 The Initializer is the PHPCR equivalent of the ORM schema tools.
-PHPCRBasePathsInitializer creates base paths in the content repository based on tenants, configures and registers PHPCR node types.
-It is disabled by default, but can be enabled in the configuration.
+PHPCRBasePathsInitializer creates base paths in the content repository based on tenants and organizations, configures and registers PHPCR node types.
+It is disabled by default, but can be enabled in the configuration when using PHPCR ODM persistence backend.

 You can execute this initializer, together with the generic one, by running the following command: